NACCOM is committed to being an anti-racist organisation.

-The Black Lives Matter protests of the last few weeks have been a rallying cry for us all to pause, reflect on, and take action against, the structural, political and institutional racism that is endemic in the UK.
+The Black Lives Matter protests [of 2020] have been a rallying cry for us all to pause, reflect on, and take action against, the structural, political and institutional racism that is endemic in the UK.

 As an organisation that exists to end destitution amongst those seeking asylum and migrants with no recourse to public funds, and to challenge Government policies that make destitution an inevitable and intended consequence of immigration policy for certain groups, NACCOM stands in solidarity with those who fight against racism in all its forms.
 We hope this statement goes some way in setting out our values and commitments in relation to tackling racism.